vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/behaviors-general-concepts.md

 - [AWS Lambda behaviors](aws-lambda-behaviors.md)
 - [No-op behaviors](no-op-behaviors.md)

 Behaviors can be executed on a defined entity via an API call if the user has the [necessary access permissions](#behaviors-access-control).
 In addition, behaviors can also be configured to be automatically executed in relation to the defined entity’s lifecycle events (PostCreate, PostUpdate, PreDelete, PostDelete).
-Starting with Cloud Director 10.5.1, behaviors can also be [invoked statically](#staticstandalone-behavior-invocation) without referring to a defined entity.
+Starting with VMware Cloud Director 10.5.1, behaviors can also be [invoked statically](#staticstandalone-behavior-invocation) without referring to a defined entity.

 ## General concepts